Fiscal and Financial Planning Guide 2024-2025

 The following table illustrates the main features of the two maternity allowance programs.

-If your last 12 months’ earnings are less than the earnings required for the maximum benefit, the benefit will be calculated as follows: 67% x (last 12 months’ earnings ÷ 44 weeks).
+If income over the last 12 months is less than the income required for the maximum benefit, it will be calculated as: 67% x (earnings over the last 12 months ÷ 44 weeks).

-Newly practicing physicians are also eligible for the programs, provided they have accumulated a minimum of 10 weeks of practice.
+Physicians who are new to practice are also eligible for the programs provided they have accumulated a minimum of 10 weeks of practice.

-FMOQ and FMSQ allowances reduce QPIP allowances dollar for dollar.
-The latter would therefore be reduced to zero in the event of overlap, with the exception of the FMOQ allowance in the case of an incorporated woman physician.
-In the case of an incorporated woman doctor, however, it may be possible to receive both FMOQ and QPIP benefits, as described below.
+Indeed, FMOQ or FMSQ benefits reduce QPIP benefits dollar for dollar.
+The latter would therefore be reduced to zero in the event of overlap, except for the FMOQ benefit in the case of an incorporated woman physician.
+In the case of an incorporated woman physician, it may however be possible to receive both the FMOQ benefit and QPIP benefits, as described later.

 Incorporated doctors